-It’s easy to get a credit card annual fee waived.
-You just have to pick the right card.
-Lots of credit cards waive the annual fee during the first year as a promotion, and many have no annual fee at all.
-But beyond that, you’re unlikely to get your credit card’s annual fee waived unless you’re an active-duty member of the military.
+The easiest way of getting your credit card annual fee waived would be to pick a credit card that waives the annual fee during the first year as a promotion, or one with no annual fee at all.
+Alternatively, you can call the issuer’s retention line, but it is not guaranteed that it will work.
+Beyond that, you’re unlikely to get your credit card’s annual fee waived unless you’re an active-duty member of the military.
 Still, it never hurts to ask, even if success is a long shot.… read full answer

 Being well-informed about your rights and alternative credit card options definitely will help your chances.
-And you can find the most important info below.Here’s how to get a credit card annual fee waived:
+And you can find the most important info below.

 If you’re employed full-time by the U.S. military, call your issuer and tell them you’d like your SCRA benefits.
 Exactly how the process works differs by company, but they will ask you to prove your active military status.
 For example, you might provide a copy of your active duty orders.
 Once you send the issuer proof, they should waive your annual fee as well as reduce your interest rate.
 When applying for a card, there’s sometimes a box you can check to indicate your military status, too.

 It’s a common credit card promotion to waive the annual fee for the first year your account is open.
 This will be noted on the offer when you apply, though.
 It’s not something you have to ask for.

-• If you really want to avoid fees, get a no annual fee credit card.
+If you really want to avoid fees, get a no annual fee credit card.
 Hundreds are available, including cards with rewards and 0% APRs.
 You might be able to get a better deal overall by paying an annual fee for more rewards.

 Since annual fees help pay for the benefits credit cards provide, issuers aren’t eager to waive them.
 But there’s no penalty for asking.
 And if you’re in the military, you should definitely take advantage of the waiver you’ve earned with your service.

-Travel credit cards are worth it if they save you more than they cost you and if they provide better value than your other credit card options.
-In other words, the card’s rewards and benefits should outweigh the fees.
-And its net value – rewards and benefits, minus fees – should be higher than what other comparable cards offer.
+Compare the value to other credit card offers.
+The travel credit card’s net value – rewards and benefits, minus fees – should be higher than what other comparable cards offer.
 A credit card is not truly worth it if getting that card means bypassing a better deal.

+Take annual fees into account, but don’t rule them out.
 Nearly all of the best travel credit cards charge an annual fee.
 But there are plenty of benefits that reduce the impact of such a fee.
 For example, an initial bonus is one factor that can easily make a travel credit card worth getting.
 The best travel rewards cards offer sizeable bonuses when you meet minimum spending requirements in the first year.
 Top initial bonus offers cover the cost of their card’s annual fee for several years.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.